Sycco

-Sasha McLeod (born August 26th 2001), known professionally as Sycco (SIGH-co), is an Aboriginal Australian singer-songwriter and producer from Brisbane.
+Sasha McLeod (born 26 August 2001), known professionally as Sycco (SIGH-co), is an Australian singer-songwriter and producer from Brisbane.
 She was nominated for Triple J Unearthed Artist of the Year in 2020, having released the pop singles "Nicotine" and "Dribble" in the same year.

 Early life

 McLeod grew up in Brisbane, Queensland.
-She confirmed during a performance in Melbourne, she has a Virgo Sun, Sagittarius Moon, and Capricorn Rising.

-Has also developed an interest in bakeries.
+McLeod is Indigenous Australian, having reconnected with her Indigenous identity through her Torres Strait Islander descent in her teens.

 Career

 McLeod's father taught her to play the guitar at seven years old.
 She began making music from an early age, having created an album at the age of 15, and adopted the artist name Sycco as a reference to psychedelia.

-McLeod's debut single "Starboard Square" was released in August 2018.
+Sycco's debut single "Starboard Square" was released in August 2018, as part of her first album "Sycco 1/2".
 She also released "Tamed Grief" and "Peacemaker" in 2019.
 In 2020, Sycco released the singles "Nicotine" and "Dribble", leading her to be nominated for Triple J Unearthed Artist of the Year at the J Awards of 2020.

-McLeod has performed at St Jerome's Laneway Festival, and supported Vera Blue and Spacey Jane on tour.
+Sycco has performed at St Jerome's Laneway Festival, and Darwin Festival and supported Vera Blue, Spacey Jane and Glass Animals on tour.
 She also covered Tame Impala and Pnau for Like a Version.

 In March 2022, Sycco released "Superstar".
-Of the song, Sycco said “I’m really proud of this song... the lyrics are satirical obviously – I used to work at a grocery store and it was fun to imagine a glowed-up future me having a tantrum in there."
+Of the song, McLeod said “I'm really proud of this song... the lyrics are satirical obviously – I used to work at a grocery store and it was fun to imagine a glowed-up future me having a tantrum in there."

 In September 2022, Sycco released "Ripple".
-In a press release, Sycco said the track was "really fun" to make and "came together super quickly".
-Sycco said Flume and Chrome Sparks "did such a great job on the prod[uction]", developing what she describes as "a beautiful environment of synths and drums that evoke such a nice feeling of ease but also discomfort at points".
+In a press release, McLeod said the track was "really fun" to make and "came together super quickly".
+McLeod said Flume and Chrome Sparks "did such a great job on the prod[uction]", developing what she describes as "a beautiful environment of synths and drums that evoke such a nice feeling of ease but also discomfort at points".

+In July 2024, Sycco announced the forthcoming release of their debut album, Zorb.

+In August 2025, Sycco released two EPs and announced an Australian tour commencing in September through to November 2025.